 Premium WordPress Backup Solution

-A few months ago I started using BackupBuddy by iThemes ($75 for the Personal Plan).
-In one fail swoop it backs up your entire WordPress installation, including widgets, themes, plugins, files and your SQL database and you can store your backup in a variety of ways (Dropbox, Amazon, FTP, etc.)
+With either of these, you can back up your entire WordPress installation, including widgets, themes, plugins, files and your SQL database and you can store your backup in a variety of ways (Dropbox, Amazon, FTP, etc.)

 What if disaster strikes your WordPress website?